 Important Items to Note as a Member

 Remember, safety and rule enforcment is the responsibility of every member, not just the Board or the Safety Marshals.
-You must help by following the rules and helping those that do not to change.
-This will minimize accidents, government regulation.
-It will also help us to maintain our field.
+You must help by following the rules and helping those that do not to change thier ways.
+This will minimize accidents, government regulation, lawsuits and possible loss of our right to fly.
+It will also help us to maintain our field and keep the relationship with the owner.
+Failure to follow the simple rules has already cost us the right to fly turbines.
 Please do your part to help.

 Safety comes first, above all else.